MFA IXD logo

 Hello World: The Logic of Interaction

-“Hello World” is traditionally the very first program people write when they are new to a programming language.
+Hello World is traditionally the very first program people write when they are new to a programming language.
 It’s used to test programming syntax, implementation and sanity.
-The goal of this class is to provide students with a primer into understanding the world of computer hardware, software, and designing with code.
-Students will grow the tools they need to read and understand source code, critically think about software applications and write their very own programs.
-They’ll start with a foundation in programming and build applications of increasing complexity as the course progresses.
-By the end of this class, students should have the skills to speak the language of (almost) any machine using fundamentals from Python, JavaScript, and C.
+The goal of this course is to provide students with a primer into understanding the world of computer hardware, software and designing with code.
+Students develop the tools they need to read and understand source code, critically think about software applications and write their very own programs.
+They start with a foundation in programming and build applications of increasing complexity as the course progresses.
+By the end of the semester, students will have the skills to speak the language of (almost) any machine using fundamentals from Python, JavaScript, and C.

 The Fundamentals of Physical Computing